Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Maw Demon (MPMM).md

 aliases: ["Maw Demon"]
 ---
 # Maw Demon
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-176, Volo's Guide to Monsters p.
-137*
+176*

 > [!quote]- A quote from Tasha
 >